What is Workflow Mapping?

 Going too granular.
 You don’t need to map every mouse click.
 A good workflow map has 6-15 steps.
 If you’re past 20, you’ve either combined multiple workflows or you’re documenting at the wrong level.

-Mapping alone.
+Mapping alone from your desk.
 The most valuable insights come from mapping with the people who actually do the work.
 When you ask “then what happens?” and watch them pause, think, and say “well, actually…” that’s where you find what’s really going on.
+If you map based on what you think happens, you’ll miss most of it.

 How to Get Started

-Ask: “If I could wave a magic wand and fix one operational problem, what would it be?”
-Whatever they say, dig into it.
+Ask yourself: “If I could wave a magic wand and fix one operational problem in my business, what would it be?”
+Whatever comes to mind, dig into it.
 What triggers that process?
 Who’s involved?
 Where does it get stuck?
 What’s supposed to come out at the end?

 You can start with a whiteboard, a shared screen, or a simple diagramming tool.
 The format matters less than the conversation.
-Your job is to ask questions, listen, and reflect back what you’re hearing.
+Your job is to ask questions, listen, and capture what you hear.

 If you want a quicker way to get started, try the free Bottleneck Spotter tool.
-Describe your client’s business in a sentence or two, and it will suggest five likely bottlenecks along with the questions to uncover them.
-It’s not a substitute for mapping, but it gives you a head start before your next call.
+Describe your business in a sentence or two, and it will suggest five likely bottlenecks along with the questions to uncover them.
+It’s not a substitute for mapping, but it gives you a head start before you sit down with your team.

 Workflow mapping isn’t complicated.
 It’s just rigorous.
 You document what triggers work, who does each step, and what comes out at the end.
 Then you look at that map and ask: where is time being wasted?
 Where is money leaking?
 Where are people waiting when they could be working?